 TIP: Your feet will get soaked many times over and, more than likely, covered in mud.
 Kauai’s red dirt leaves permanent stains, so wear shoes you don’t mind sacrificing.
 Princeville Ranch Adventures also has loaners for those who need them.

 Our Family Vacation Consultants can put together an unforgettable trip that includes these excursions and many more, plus accommodations and other tips.
-Visit My Trip Planner to send us a request.
+Visit our Connect with a Travel Advisor page to send us a request.

 Editor’s Note: Ciao Bambino was hosted by the Kauai Visitors Bureau and received complimentary activities from Captain Andy’s, Island Helicopters and Princeville Ranch in order to review them.
 As always, our opinions are our own.
 Photos by Lisa Frederick unless otherwise noted.